rocchdi/my-repo-reviews/README.md

 you can also check the other endpoints :
 ```
+/home : Welcome message function
-/report : to view the classification report from the BOW model
+/report : to view the classification report from the model
+/report/relance : Function that relaunches the training of models for a vérification
-/batch  : to predict sentiment from  a csv file (not implemented yet)
+/enregistrement  : to predict sentiment from csv file (1 column with one sentence per line)

 ```